ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
 Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

 ---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** July 24, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---